cysoho2/pumpkin/README.md

 * parameterized
 * synthesizable

-This package includes RTL codes, simulation scripts, an ELF loader, along with a series of cpp source files which can be compiled by a standard compiler.
+This package includes RTL codes, simulation scripts, unit tests, an ELF loader, along with a series of cpp source files which can be compiled by a standard compiler.
 Tested can be performed with a RTL simulator or on a real FPGA board.

 #Required Tools